soumyaprakashdatta/todo_app/README.md

 4. Go to "App Settings" > "Security & Keys" section to find following properties that we will need later to connect to the table from this app
    - **Application ID**
    - **Client Key**
+5. Edit class level permissions to allow public and authenticated read and write for ease of testing.

 # Connect to Back4App class from flutter app